Richmond Football Club: Premierships

+Seasons

-Women's football
+Women's teams

 The Richmond Football Club fields a team in the premier national league for women, the AFL Women's competition.
 The club entered the league in 2020.
 For two seasons in 2018 and 2019, the club also fielded a team in the state-league level VFL Women's competition.

 The program, including development pathways, is presently overseen by the women's football operations manager, Kate Sheahan.

 History

 Richmond has a thin history with women's football, with the club connected to just two women's matches in the 20th century.
 The first occurred in 1923, with a team dubbed the "Tigresses" playing off against the club's junior men's team (Cubs) as a fundraiser for a VFL team's interstate trip.
-As was the case with women versus men charity matches in that era, the men's team competed in the match in full fancy dress attire.
-In what was a non-serious affair the women's side (9.14 (68)) defeated the scoreless cubs side.
+As was the case with women versus men charity matches in that era, the men's team competed in the match in full fancy dress attire and were hobbled at the knees.
+In what was a non-serious affair the women's side (9.14 (68)) defeated the Cubs side (0.1 (1)).
 In August 1933, however, an all women's match was held between teams representing the suburbs of Richmond and Carlton in a charity match.
 While the Carlton team was associated with the club itself, Richmond did not pair with the side that played under its moniker.
 The match, played at Carlton's home ground, Princes Park, drew an estimated crowd of 10,000 and raised funds as part of a VFL bye-week carnival for the Royal Melbourne Hospital.